 - 1. Follow-up services must be offered to all participants/youths for a minimum of 12 months unless the participant declines to receive follow-up services or the participant cannot be located or contacted. - 2.
-Follow-up services must include more than only a contact attempted or made for securing documentation in order to report a performance outcome.
+Follow-up services must include meaningful two-way communication in order to report a performance outcome.